GDPR Under Blockchain: How Does Blockchain Fit Alongside The GDPR?

 Blockchain technology allows ultimate in secure storing of data and should, therefore, keep the regulators happy, but there are some essential requirements of GDPR and Blockchains that they cannot meet.

-The control and culpability attached to organizations are one of the issues.
-This does not necessarily exist with Blockchain technology, which operates in the main as a decentralized network of transactions.
+The control and culpability attached to organisations are one of the issues.
+This does not necessarily exist with Blockchain technology, which operates in the main as a decentralised network of transactions.

 Essentially, Blockchain is public, and no one owns the ledger.
 The ledger is accessible by anyone who has permission.

-On the other hand, the GDPR, relies on culpability and accountability, with precise definitions of ownership and management of data.
-Data controllers and data processors have obligations and responsibilities the likes of which are not clear under decentralized data networks.
+The GDPR, relies on culpability and accountability, with precise definitions of ownership and management of data.
+Data controllers and data processors have obligations and responsibilities the likes of which are not clear under decentralised data networks.

 Hence, this excellent explanatory article by @gautamdhameja and his in-depth explanation of this particular GDPR conflict explains some possible solutions to this dilemma.
-The challenge continues for compliance within Blockchain networks, without degenerating the usefulness and principles of Blockchain technology, which, in itself, is groundbreaking.
+The challenge continues for compliance within blockchain and data privacy networks, without degenerating the usefulness and principles of Blockchain technology, which, in itself, is groundbreaking.

 Therefore, the future has to be one of combining regulation and technology (Blockchain and future revolutionary technologies).
 To strengthen and improve data collection and processing for the benefit of privacy and cybercrime.